Search This Blog

 Café au Lait

-After the Turks were seen off in the Siege of Vienna in 1683, a Polish Army Officer, Franz Kolschitzky, retained the 500 sacks of coffee beans left by the fleeing Turkish army.
-He had previously lived in Turkey and, being the only person there who knew how to use it, claimed the coffee for himself.
+After the Turks were seen off in the Siege of Vienna in 1683, a Polish army officer, Franz Kolschitzky, retained the 500 sacks of coffee beans left by the fleeing Turkish army.
+He had previously lived in Turkey and, being the only person there who knew how to use them, claimed the coffee for himself.

-In Spain, it is common to pour chocolate milk or café au lait on cereal for breakfast.
+In Spain, it is common to pour chocolate milk or café au lait over cereal for breakfast.

 Café